This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Do black capped chickadees eat pumpkin seeds?

-Black-capped chickadees absolutely go nuts for pumpkin seeds.
+Black-capped chickadees definitely enjoy pumpkin seeds.

-They’re packed with protein and healthy fats.
+They’re packed with nutrients like protein, fiber, and healthy fats.

 How do you prepare pumpkin seeds for birds?